top of page

 In 2019, I stopped creating digitally and started using the real deal.
 I first started with watercolor paints and, lately, colored pencils.
 I am seriously considering trying out acrylic paint.
 I am going to experiment with this technique called paint pouring.
 I can't wait to try it out.
 It looks so fun, but it will be messy.

-My favorite medium would be colored pencils, which is kind of surprising because when I first started using them, I didn't enjoy the process.
+My favorite medium would be colored pencils, which is surprising because when I first started using them, I didn't enjoy the process.
 It's a slow way to create art because of the many layers of color you need to put down onto your paper and the color blending process.

 What do you enjoy creating?